For the Malay Language, click here.

-Fruits are sold by Moslem traders.
-We have bought some fruits here.
-But I forgot what type of fruit we bought, I only remembered a date.
+Muslim traders sell fruits.
+We also have bought a few fruits here.
+But I forgot what type of fruit we purchased, and I only remembered a date.

 From Kim Yong Market, we walk back to the Park Hotel.
 Not far, just 500 meters away.
 Without a heavy backpack, it is easier to walk.
 While walking, we stopped by at the signboard.
 Interesting because it displayed a whole map of Hat Yai.
 What does Aqif want to show you??

-It was almost 12 o’clock in the afternoon and we needed to check out of the hotel.
-We pack very fast because the receptionist said, the maximum to check out is 1 pm.
-I showed you the condition of the room after we pack for the purpose of sharing a picture.
-Originally, it was a twin single bed combined into a deluxe bed, the usual technique used by parents.
+It was almost noon and we needed to check out of the hotel.
+We pack very fast because the receptionist said the maximum to check out time is 1 pm.
+I’ll show you the condition of the room after we pack to share a picture.
+Initially, it was a twin single bed combined into a king-sized bed, which many parents use.

 TV, two chairs and a table are provided.
-If you’re a digital nomad, the table and chair are suitable to do works using a laptop.
-Thermos and cup are also available.
+If you’re a digital nomad, the table and chair are suitable for working with a laptop.
+Thermos and cups are also available.
 Only the water heater needs to borrow from the reception at the hotel lobby.
-We don’t borrow it because there’s a free water heater for guests at the hotel lobby to boil hot water.
+We don’t borrow it because there’s a free water heater for guests at the hotel lobby to boil water.
 So, bring the thermos down there.

 The toilet is good, fast water and water heater work.
 If you want to lay clothes on the floor for a manual brushing, you can do so and won’t feel disgusted.
 Eeeeeee… What’s that tiny thing on the floor?
 Oh .. the tile is broken a bit.

 Our room is located just down the corridor.
 So I took a picture of the back of the hotel.
-Haha, we can’t see any scenery through the windows as it was blocked by other building.
+But, haha, we can’t see any scenery through the windows as another building blocked it.

 The left window is our room.
-I guess it’s possible to hang and dry clothes here if you want to stay longer.
+I guess that it’s possible to hang and dry clothes here if you planned to stay longer.

 When we came down to the hotel lobby, I told Tatie, “we shall delay the time”.
-That is, we want to kill the time because the train schedule that will depart to Prachuap Khiri Khan is a few more hours to go.
+We want to kill time because the train schedule that will depart to Prachuap Khiri Khan is a few more hours to go.
 And in the hotel lobby, we are lounging for half an hour while using WiFi there and updating the latest status on social media.
 The internet line here is free and the speed is superb.

-Selfie, but I’m unfocused my face to highlight the reception area of the hotel.
-Indeed this is an SLR camera problem, its focus only at a certain distance.
+Selfie, but I’ve not focused my face as to highlight the reception area of the hotel.
+Indeed this is an SLR camera problem, and it focuses only at a certain distance.
 At the end of the lobby, there is a temple.
-It’s quite common in Thailand, most of its temples are huge.
+This is quite common in Thailand.
+Most of its temples are enormous.

 I made a walk to the reception to fill hot water there.
-We also carry a small type of Thermos for use in making baby milk.
-While preparing hot water, I was also interested in looking at the old pictures hung here.
+We also carry a small size Thermos for making baby milk.
+While filling the hot water, I was interested in looking at the old pictures hung here.
 This shows that the people of Thailand are so flattering their late King.

 Photo of the late King when he visited Hat Yai a long time ago.

-Picture of a major flood in Hat Yai in 1988.
+Picture of a significant flood in Hat Yai in 1988.

-So overall, I can rate 7.5/10 for Park Hotel under the budget hotel category.
-It is very good for the price of THB350 per night, ready with airconditioner, free Wi-Fi, elevator, pantry for hot water, comfortable bed, TV, clean toilet, no noisy and no Thai ghosts at night.
+So overall, I can rate 7.5/10 for Park Hotel under the medium and cheap hotel category.
+It is perfect for THB350 per night, ready with an air conditioner, free Wi-Fi, elevator, pantry for hot water, comfortable bed, TV, clean toilet, no noise and no Thai ghosts at night.

-After this post, it will be the last posting for Hat Yai as we will enter the second city which is Prachuap Khiri Khan.
-So, keep reading the last entry in Thailand – Laos Tour: Day 2 – Part 4 – Salma Restaurant and Trip to Prachuap Khiri Khan.
+After this post, it will be the last posting for Hat Yai as we will enter the second city, Prachuap Khiri Khan.
+So, keep reading the ending entry in Thailand – Laos Tour: Day 2 – Part 4 – Salma Restaurant and Trip to Prachuap Khiri Khan.